 If you complete a paper application form, NCC will send you a letter on 16 April 2024 by second class post, telling you the decision.

 Appeals closing date is 16th May 2023

 You can find more information about School Admissions appeals here:

 If your child attends a nursery or preschool, then our school staff will visit to find out about your child and their development so far.

 There will be plenty of opportunities to visit the school before your child officially starts in September.
-Parents will be invited to attend an evening welcome meeting with the Head of School, Lindsay Moody in June/July, where you will also get to meet the Reception year staff.
+Parents will be invited to attend an evening welcome meeting in June/July, where you will also get to meet the Reception year staff.

 You and your child will be invited to a number of visits so they can get to know their classroom and the adults within it (We usually try to invite children from the same pre-school or nursery on the same day).
 An induction pack will be given to parents which contains all the key information such as uniform, lunches and ideas for how you can help prepare your child for school over the summer.
 A letter will be sent home containing the date and time your child will start school.